Semi-supervised Multimodal Representation Learning through a Global Workspace: Experiments

 We start by evaluating the models on the two primary properties \ref{prop:tr} and \ref{prop:cont}.
 We report the value of the translation and contrastive test losses as a function of $N$ in figure~\ref{fig:properties_results} (left).
 Each point in the graph is a model trained until convergence.
 To facilitate comparisons, the same matched examples are used for all models with the same value of $N$.

-To relate the curves with the models listed in table~\ref{table:selected-models}, we use the following conventions: curves with solid lines (resp. with dashed lines) correspond to models in the ``no GW'' (resp. in the ``GW'') column; curves with no marker (resp. with diamond markers) correspond to models in the ``supervised'' (resp. ``semi-supervised'') row; the color of the curves also matches the text color in table~\ref{table:selected-models}.
+To relate the curves with the models listed in table~\ref{table:selected-models}, we use the following conventions: curves with solid lines (resp. with dashed lines) correspond to models with the Global Workspace property (resp. without the property); curves with no marker (resp. with diamond markers) correspond to models without the semi-supervision property (resp. with supervision); the color of the curves also matches the text color in table~\ref{table:selected-models}.

+\begin{changes} Note that we consistently test all 4 baseline models for both translation and contrastive objectives, even though some models are not explicitly trained to optimize them.
+This allows to verify our four proposed relations $R_1$ to $R_4$ (e.g.\ \ptrdcy{} is not trained with a $P_\text{cont}$ objective, but we can still observe alignment, in accordance with relation $R_3$). \end{changes}

 As expected, we observe in figure~\ref{fig:properties_results} that increasing the amount of aligned examples improves all of the models' translation performance.
 However, the different models improve at distinct rates.
 We observe that semi-supervised models (with diamond markers) require significantly fewer annotations to obtain the same results.
 For instance, a semi-supervised model trained with $N=5000$ matching pairs \{image, proto-language annotation\} performs approximately as well as a fully supervised model trained with $N=30,000$ matching pairs---an $\sim6$-fold improvement.
 Similarly, a model trained to translate between images and natural language captions using semi-supervision requires 4.5 times fewer matching examples than the equivalent fully supervised model.
 In short, the advantage of semi-supervision is readily apparent for the translation property.